mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 {{EmbedGHLiveSample("css-examples/learn/layers/layer-precedence.html", '100%', 500)}}

-In this example, there are two inline layers `A` and `B` without styles, a block of unlayered styles, and two blocks of styles in named layers `A` and `B`.
+In this example, there are two layers `A` and `B`, first defined using an `@layer` statement at-rule(without styles) and then using two `@layer` blocks at-rules.
+There is also a CSS rule rule without a layer.

 The inline styles added on the `h1` element using the `style` attribute, set a normal `color` and an important `background-color`.
 Normal inline styles override all layered and unlayered normal styles.
 Important inline styles override all layered and unlayered normal and important author styles.
 There is no way for author styles to override important inline styles.